Motorola 68010

-The Motorola MC68010 and Motorola MC68012 are 16/32-bit microprocessors from Motorola, released in 1982 as successors to the Motorola 68000.
+The Motorola MC68010 and Motorola MC68012 (pronounced "sixty-eight-oh-ten" and "sixty-eight-oh-twelve" respectively) are 16/32-bit microprocessors from Motorola, released in 1982 as successors to the Motorola 68000.
 The 68010 and 68012 added virtualization features, optimized loops and fixed several small flaws to the 68000.
 The MC68010 variants were pin compatible with its predecessor while the MC68012 is an 84-pin PGA version with its directly accessible memory space extended to 2 GiB.

 Differences between 68010/68012 and 68000

 The 68010 and 68012 are completely user-mode compatible with the 68000, except that the MOVE from SR instruction traps in user mode, so that, to support user-mode code using that instruction, a supervisor-mode trap handler must simulate the instruction and continue the user-mode code after that instruction.
 This was done so that the 68010 and 68012 would meet the Popek and Goldberg virtualization requirements, specifically that a new OS could run as guest and not be aware.
-A new unprivileged MOVE from CCR instruction was added to compensate for the penalty of trapping user-mode MOVE from SR.
+A new unprivileged MOVE from CCR instruction was added to compensate for the penalty of trapping user-mode MOVE from SR. A similar change was also applied to the 68EC000.

 The 68010 and 68012 can recover from bus faults, and continue the faulting instruction, allowing them to implement virtual memory.
 This means that the exception stack frame is different.

 A 32-bit Vector Base Register (VBR) holds the base address for the exception vector table.
 The 68000 vector table was always based at address zero.

 A "loop mode" accelerates loops consisting of only a "loopable" instruction and a DBcc (Decrement/Branch on condition); an example would be MOVE and DBRA.
 The two-instruction mini-loop opcodes are prefetched and held in the 6-byte instruction cache while subsequent memory read/write cycles are only needed for the data operands for the duration of the loop.
 It provided for performance improvements averaging 50%, as a result of the elimination of instruction opcodes fetching during the loop.